Skip to main content

 # Check a specific skill

-cat .claude/skills/increment-planner/SKILL.md
+cat .claude/skills/increment/SKILL.md

-# If missing, safe reinstall (keeps all your data)
+# If missing, reinstall

 Commands not found (Claude Code)